It is currently an excellent time to consider a career in dermatology.

 Find out more about dermatology and the services delivered by the specialty on Medical Care – the RCP’s online guide to service design.

 Queries regarding the progress of a submitted application should be directed to the lead recruiter for this specialty.
-The lead recruiter for dermatology in round 1 2018 is North West.
+The lead recruiter for dermatology in 2019 is North West.

 General / application queries